Shirshosinha/RedFlag_SCDS_TechFest/README.md

 - Works on embedded videos from various platforms.

 ### 🟡 Misinformation Detection
-- Uses **News API to ge the Top 5 article relating to the context ** to get the Top 5 articles realted to sentence used in the process of fact checking and then using Open
+- Uses **News API to get the Top 5 article relating to the context** to get the Top 5 articles realted to sentence used in the process of fact checking and then using Open
  AI for checking the informaytiom based on the articels
 - Classifies claims into:
   - ✅ **TRUE** (supported by sources)